Top Ways Road Accidents Can Be Reduced on Virginia Roads

 You have heard this for more than a thousand times now, but you still want to try it.
 Well, the law is clear and it is aimed at keeping you and other road users safe.
 Definitely, you know that judgment is impaired by driving while under influence of drugs if everyone observed this as a law and makes it their principle, then in the year 2014 over 300 lives would still be alive.
 Over 4,500 people would not have been injured and over 18,000 people would not have tested blood alcohol content of over 0.8.
 However because these people think they can drive, they either caused accidents or died or they damaged road infrastructure as a result of drunk driving.

-Always Take Your Vehicle for Road Worthiness Regularly
+3. Take Your Vehicle in for a Road Worthiness Inspection

 Just the regular servicing is not guaranteed to keep you safe on the roads.
 You should have the vehicle inspected for roadworthiness regularly.
 In Virginia, every vehicle should be inspected in one of the 4,200 inspection stations, and this should be done once a year.
 Therefore it is important to make sure that your vehicle is taken for the inspection every year.
 Sometimes this doesn’t have to be done after the whole year; you might consider doing it even before the year is over.
 Note that this is not only because the law expects so, it is for your personal safety and that of other road users.